There is no illusion of space or luxury in this spa inspired master bath – it delivers both with ease.

-Floor to ceiling glass panels create a wet room oasis, complete with a cast concrete soaking tub and two shower areas.
+Floor to ceiling glass panels create a boxed in wet room oasis, complete with a cast concrete soaking tub and two shower areas.
 The back-to-back spaces are divided by a wall sheathed in etched stone tiles.
-On the left is a floor mount Pipe shower fitting from Boffi and, on the right, a flush mount ceiling shower.
-With its steady rain-like stream and expansive windows views, there’s no doubt the showering experience is spectacular.
-The outer wall is completely covered in a different tile, including a built-in bench underneath the windows.
-It’s not often you see so much space dedicated to a master bath, but at 17,000 square feet the house has room to spare.
-Located in Miami, it features a sequence of courtyards that take advantage of the sky, water and trees, so privacy is not an issue.
+On one side is a floor-mounted Pipe shower fitting from Boffi and, on the opposite side a ceiling shower unit.
+With its steady rain-like stream and expansive windows views, there’s no doubt the showering experiences are spectacular in this wet room.
+The wet room has a window wall which includes a built-in bench below the windows.
+That wall is also tiled.
+It’s not often to see so much space dedicated to a master bath, but this extraordinary bath is in a 17,000- square-foot house in Miami, with room to spare.
+As the home features a sequence of courtyards that take advantage of the sky, water and trees, privacy is not an issue in the bathroom.

-A counter of Macassar ebony is pierced by a pair of Boffi I Fiumi sinks – you can catch a glimpse of the egg-shape bottom underneath.
+The sink vanity is composed of a Macassar ebony shelf, pierced by a pair of Boffi I Fiumi sinks — you can catch a glimpse of the egg-shape bottom underneath.
 The stainless steel Cut wall mount faucets repeats the counter’s horizontal line.
-The keep it simple mindset continues with the floating frameless mirror and Crystal Sphere wall sconce from Alison Berger Glassworks.
+A minimalistic mindset continues with the floating frameless mirror and Crystal Sphere wall sconce from Alison Berger Glassworks.
 An ebony island [top] offers storage nearby.
-This elegant modern bath isn’t only open to the outdoors – the wall of onyx [below] is the back side of the sink wall, partially concealing the bath from the master bedroom.
-The end result is a handsome spa bath styled with restraint, where quality materials are given the space to breathe on their own.
+This elegant modern bath isn’t only open to the outdoors.
+The wall of onyx [below] is the back side of the sink wall which partially conceals the bath from the master bedroom.
+The end result is a handsome spa bath styled with restraint where quality materials are given the space to breathe on their own.

 (Sources: Roger Davies, Elle Decor)